edgio-docs/edgio-docs/guides/connectors.md

 ## build.js

 Exports a function that is called when you run `xdn build`.
-It is responsible for constructing the bundle that is deployed to the XDN cloud.
+It is responsible for constructing the bundle that is deployed to the {{ PRODUCT_NAME }} cloud.
 This function typically uses `{{ PACKAGE_NAME }}/core/deploy/DeploymentBuilder` to stage the exploded bundle in the `.xdn` directory.

 _Optional, and not needed in most cases.
 The xdn build command automatically creates a bundle that includes all static assets referenced in your routes file as well as the `prod` entry point mentioned above._